 Transfix, Inc. is a trucking brokerage firm based in New York that specializes in connecting shippers with carriers for freight transportation across the United States.
 Founded in 2010, the company has developed an online freight management platform that utilizes advanced algorithms and business intelligence to enhance supply chain visibility and efficiency.
 Transfix offers services such as real-time shipment tracking, carrier performance insights, and support tailored to various industries, including retail, food, beverage, and manufacturing.
 By leveraging its Intelligent Freight Platform, Transfix aims to optimize logistics processes, reduce empty miles, and improve overall supply chain performance for its clients.

-Branch is a technology company specializing in deep linking solutions that enhance interactions between brands and users across digital platforms.
-Its innovative technology enables businesses to implement user-to-user referral programs, offering features such as rewarded referrals, content sharing, deep views, download banners, and personalized onboarding.
-Trusted by prominent brands like Instacart, Western Union, NBCUniversal, Zocdoc, and Sephora, Branch aims to help organizations acquire users, retain customers, and increase conversion rates.
-By providing tools for measuring and optimizing campaign performance, Branch supports growth-focused teams in maximizing the value of their digital strategies.
+Branch is a technology company that specializes in deep linking solutions, aimed at enhancing interactions between brands and users across digital platforms.
+Its innovative technology facilitates user-to-user referral programs, incorporating features such as rewarded referrals, content sharing, deep views, download banners, and personalized onboarding.
+Branch's services enable businesses to improve customer experiences while providing the tools necessary for measuring and optimizing campaign performance.
+Recognized by prominent brands like Instacart, Western Union, NBCUniversal, Zocdoc, and Sephora, Branch is positioned as a trusted partner for growth-driven teams seeking to maximize the effectiveness of their digital strategies.

 MasterClass